py-vcon/py-vcon/vcon/README.md

 Decision as to what json form to be deserialized is:
 1) unsigned vcon must have a vcon and one or more of the following elements: parties, dialog, analysis, attachments
 2) JWS vCon must have a payload and signatures
-3) JWE vCon must have a cyphertext and recipients
+3) JWE vCon must have a ciphertext and recipients

 Parameters:
   **vcon_json** (str): string containing JSON representation of a vCon